akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 1. Click on the trash can icon
 1. Confirm the action from the validation message

-The measurement family is deleted with all its units..
+The measurement family is deleted with all its units.